Hapag-Lloyd: Hapag-Lloyd

 Hapag and NDL continued to compete until they established a joint-venture container line.
 The "Hapag-Lloyd Container Line", founded in 1967 and operating from 1968 onward, was established to share the huge investments related to the containerisation of the fleets.
 The two companies finally merged on 1 September 1970, under the name Hapag-Lloyd.

-Hapag-Lloyd was acquired in 1998 by Preussag AG (since 2002 named TUI AG (Hanover)), a tourism conglomerate, and became its fully owned subsidiary in 2002.
+Hapag-Lloyd was acquired in 1998 by Preussag AG (since 2002 named TUI AG (Hanover), a tourism conglomerate, and became its fully owned subsidiary in 2002.

 In August 2008, TUI announced an intention to sell its entire stake in Hapag-Lloyd shipping activities before the end of that year.
 Industry speculation predicted a sale price of approximately US$5.9 billion.

 In October 2019, Hapag-Lloyd acquired a 10 percent stake in Container Terminal 3 (TC3) of the Tangier Med 2 port in Morocco.

-In April 2022, Hapag-Lloyd acquired a participation in JadeWeserPort Wilhelmshaven, taking ownership of a 30 percent stake in Container Terminal Wilhellmshaven (CTW) and a 50 percent stake in Rail Terminal Wilhelmshaven (RTW).
+In April 2022, Hapag-Lloyd acquired a participation in JadeWeserPort Wilhelmshaven, taking ownership of a 30 percent stake in Container Terminal Wilhelmshaven (CTW) and a 50 percent stake in Rail Terminal Wilhelmshaven (RTW).

 On 12 January 2023, Hapag-Lloyd acquired a 49% minority stake in Spinelli Group, an Italian terminal and transport operator.
 Around three months later, on 19 April 2023, Hapag-Lloyd also acquired a 40% stake in J M Baxi Ports & Logistics Limited (JMBPL), a terminal and inland transport service provider in India.

 In August 2023, it was announced Hapag-Lloyd had acquired SM SAAM's terminal business and related logistics services in the Americas.
 Since then, Hapag-Lloyd's business activities have been divided into the segments of Liner Shipping on the one hand and Terminal & Infrastructure on the other.
 The Terminal & Infrastructure division has been operating under the brand name "Hanseatic Global Terminals" since July 2024.
 It is a fully owned but independent stand-alone business unit based in Rotterdam.

 Also in 2023, Hapag-Lloyd and the Brazilian shipping and waterway logistics company Norsul set up a new joint venture called "Norcoast".
 Based on a 50-50 partnership, Norcoast started offering container cabotage and feeder services in Brazilian ports in the first quarter of 2024.

+In January 2024, it was announced that Hapag-Lloyd, together with Maersk, would launch a long-term operational cooperation under the name Gemini Cooperation in February 2025; Hapag-Lloyd simultaneously announced that it would leave "THE Alliance" in January 2025.
+After full implementation the new cooperation comprised around 340 ships with a combined capacity of about 3.7 million standard containers (TEU).
+Of these, Maersk was to provide 60% and Hapag-Lloyd 40%.

+In January 2026, the complete takeover of the Florida International Terminal in Port Everglades by Rotterdam-based Hapag Lloyd subsidiary Hanseatic Global Terminals was announced.
+The company had already held a stake in the port since 2023.
+The transaction was finalized in April 2026.

+In February 2026 Hapag-Lloyd announced its acquisition of Israeli shipping company ZIM, for $4.2 billion.